AhmadAlmasriDev/petra/README.md

 </details>

 - All Pages on the website have:

   - A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is a logo.
 To the right is the navigation bar with the links to the websites pages (home, gallery, about, tours, and contact).
 To allow a good user experience of the site.
 When viewing with mobile devices the navigation links change to a vertical list.
 This was implemented to give the site a clean look and to promote a good user experience.
-There is also a go to top button that appears in all the pages (exept the contact page) once you start scrolling the website and other UI interaction elements like buttons, links and images.
+There is also a go to top button that appears in all the pages (except the contact page) once you start scrolling the website and other UI interaction elements like buttons, links and images.

     <details close>
     <summary>Navigation Bar</summary>

     ![navigation bar](documentation/gif-nav.gif)

     </details>

     <details close>
     <summary>Buttons And Captions Hover Effect</summary>

     ![images hover effect](documentation/gif-button.gif)  ![images hover effect](documentation/gif-photo-captions.gif)

     </details>

-  - A footer (exept the photo page) which contains social media icon links to facebook, twetter, youtube, and instagram.
-Icons were used to keep the footer clean and because they are universally recognisable.
+  - A footer (except the photo page) which contains social media icon links to Facebook, Twitter, YouTube, and Instagram.
+Icons were used to keep the footer clean and because they are universally recognizable.

     <details close>
     <summary>Social Media Links</summary>

     ![social media links](documentation/gif-media.gif)

     </details>

 - Home Page.

   The home page consist of five sections:

   - **The Hero Section**
-        it contains a priview of the main article with a button that links to that article and also through clicking the hero image.
+        it contains a preview of the main article with a button that links to that article and also through clicking the hero image.

         <details close>
         <summary>Hero Section Preview</summary>

         ![hero section preview](documentation/section-hero.jpg)

         </details>
         <br/>

   - **The Gallery Section**
         contains a virtual video tour and a photo gallery.

         <details close>
         <summary>Gallery Section Preview</summary>

         ![video preview](documentation/section-video.jpg)

         ![gallery preview](documentation/section-photo-gallery.jpg)

         </details>

   - **The About Section**
         contains a number of articles and information about the city.
-Each article is linked to a seperate html page.
+Each article is linked to a separate html page.

         <details close>
         <summary>About Section Preview</summary>

         ![about section preview](documentation/section-about.jpg)

         </details>

   - **The Contact Us Section**
         contains a button that is linked to the contact html page.

         <details close>
         <summary>Contact Us Section Preview</summary>

         ![contact section preview](documentation/section-contact.jpg)

         </details>

   - **The Tours Section**
-        contains a number of [tripadvisor](https://www.tripadvisor.com) tours. each element functions as an external link that opens in a new page.
+        contains a number of [TripAdvisor](https://www.tripadvisor.com) tours. each element functions as an external link that opens in a new page.

         <details close>
         <summary>Contact Tours Preview</summary>

         ![tours section preview](documentation/section-tours-footer.jpg)

         </details>

 - Article Page.